marcelm/cutadapt/doc/installation.rst

     pkgin install py311-cutadapt

-The pkgsrc system also allows installation from source, see the `https://pkgsrc.org/ <pkgsrc home page>`_.
+The pkgsrc system also allows installation from source on any POSIX platform (including macOS), see the `https://pkgsrc.org/ <pkgsrc home page>`_.

 Shared installation (on a cluster)